pssnyder/v7p3r-chess-engine/.github/instructions/error_prevention_instructions.instructions.md

 Coding standards, domain knowledge, and preferences that AI should follow.

 # Error Prevention Instructions
+## EXTREMELY IMPORTANT - MUST FOLLOW
+- YOU WILL NOT use "&&" and instead use proper PowerShell syntax.

 ## Powershell Execution
 - When executing commands in PowerShell, ensure that the syntax is compatible with the version of PowerShell being used.
 - Use the correct command separators and syntax for the version of PowerShell to avoid errors.